n0d3xsigil/Environment/BareMetal.md

 ## Installing the base system
 Okay, so we need to install the following at a minimum `base` `linux`, and  `linux-firmware`.

 However, we also need a way to connect to the network and also edit files at a minimum.
-So I will include also `iwd`* and `vim`.
+So I will include also `iwd`, `vim`, `sudo`, and `sshd`.

-Apparently I also need to include mdadm for the RAID-0 config.
+Apparently I also need to include `mdadm` for the RAID-0 config.

-*I recall having issues with just having iwd, I may revist his later.

 ```shell
 root@archiso ~ # pacstrap -K /mnt base linux linux-firmware iwd vim mdadm